jonathanxqs/MachineLearning_Course/README.md

 https://www.kaggle.com/c/zillow-prize-1/data
 ```

-Or you could also participate in the competition and use kernels there/
+Or you could also participate in the competition and use kernels there.
 Because of GitHub file size's limit is 100MB and property.csv is more than 500 MB, I haven't uploaded all data to github.
-you can find the original data from kaggle-zillow source site.
+You can find the original data from kaggle-zillow source site.

 ---------------------------
 ## Second Step: Data Extraction and Clean

 After we get the data.
 First, we decide to only use One hundred thousand data, Because it's need long time to process two million data.

 Second, we find there are lots of invalid rows, which have '-' or NaN.
 Before we do Machine Learning, we need to clean the data.
 So we write a data clean function to help us clean and standardize data.